Spring3/website/src/content/starbot/index.md

   - ./starbot1.png
 ---

-A link aggregator for Slack workspace.
+In one of the companies I worked at, we had a channel where people posted links to different interesting materials.
+It was really hard to keep up with them and manage, so I got an idea of making a link aggregator bot for slack.

+Unfortuantely, as it turned out that there have been several link agregators already, I decided not to put any more effort into my alternative of this project.

+Lessons learnt: market research is important.

-The screenshot, that you see, was the quick concept of how I imagined the landing for the dashboard.
+The screenshot, that you see how the landing page looked like.

-This project was not finished due to many similar projects already available.
-It is now archived.